alfonsobries/react-use-form/README.md

  * The upload progress object.
  */
 form.progress: { total: number, loaded: number, percentage: number } | undefined

 /**
+ * Indicates if the form data has been modified from its original state.
+ */
+form.dirty: boolean

+/**
  * Set the value for the attribute